cloudy-sky-software/pulumi-provider-boilerplate/README.md

 # Pulumi Native Provider Boilerplate

-This repository is a boilerplate showing how to create and locally test a native Pulumi provider.
+This repository is a boilerplate showing how to create and locally test a native Pulumi provider **generated from an OpenaPI 3.0 spec**.

 ## Authoring a Pulumi Native Provider

-This boilerplate creates a working Pulumi-owned provider named `xyz`.
+This boilerplate lets you create a working native Pulumi provider named `xyz`.
-It implements a random number generator that you can [build and test out for yourself](#test-against-the-example) and then replace the Random code with code specific to your provider.
+You'll need to update `provider/pkg/provider/provider.go` and implement the necessary CRUD functions from Pulumi's `ResourceProviderServer` interface.

 ### Prerequisites